cjmlgrto/fit3143-notes/notes/02-ipc.md

 8. Client receives reply

 ## Idempotency

-Here's an example of an idempotent function:
+Here’s an example of an idempotent function:

 ```
 getSquared(n) {